public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 Note: The entries in this index are a series of blocks for a file.
 Blocks

-bytes each and are assigned monotonically
+are blockSize bytes each and are assigned monotonically

 increasing block numbers by the atomic append operation.
 The final block